 It's Hollywood, 1958.
 Aspiring actress, songwriter, small town beauty queen and devout Baptist virgin Marla Mabrey (Lily Collins) has a contract with movie mogul Howard Hughes (Warren Beatty) and arrives with her mother (Annette Bening) in Los Angeles to do a screen test for one of his film projects.
 At the airport, they meet their driver Frank Forbes (Alden Ehrenreich).
 Forbes is an ambitious young man with a business plan and engaged to his 7th grade sweetheart, both deeply religious Methodists.
 The instant attraction that Marla and Frank feel for each other not only puts their religious convictions and moral values to the test, but also defies Hughes' #1 rule: No employee is allowed to have any relationship whatsoever with a contract actress.
 Hughes' enigmatic behavior intersects with Marla and Frank in separate and unexpected ways, and as they are drawn deeper into his bizarre world, their values are challenged and their lives are changed.Written by

 20th Century Fox

-Only film directed by Warren Beatty not receive any Oscar nominations.
+This was the only film directed by Warren Beatty to not receive any Oscar nominations.
 See more »